 Open and save the link as an app in your iPhone.

 The app will open a new “Compose email” window with your customized HTML signature.
 We’ve discussed this web service briefly before.
-Be sure to check the article out.

 I’m sure that there are other iPhone text customizations out there and this article just barely scratches the surface.
 So if you know other tricks, why not share them using the comments below?